 When I first moved into the village, one of the first phrases I learned was, que linda!
 How beautiful.
 I practiced saying this to her one day while pointing to her flowers.
 She smiled and told me she would give me some seeds or bulbs from them.
-(I only understood what she said because I had my phone translation app on at the time.)

 That was a year and a half ago, and although I’ve seen her dozens of times since, I had long since given up any expectation this would happen.